myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/xmlagg.md

 ## Definition

-The `xmlAgg` method allows you to add a `XML_AGG` function to the query.
+The `xmlAgg` method allows you to add the `XML_AGG` function to the query.
 The `XML_AGG` is a function that concatenates a list of xmls.

 There are 2 ways to call this method: